arcadiapage/arcadiapage.github.io/aboutme.md

 Hello!
 I'm Arcadia Page, an intuitive writer, artist, creative rebel, and a certifed self-care coach ⚡

-This blog and all things connected to it are spaces devoted to regular creative presence and practice.
 Through my work I mainly seek to answer the question, "As I change and as things change around me, what keeps me stable, grounded and connected to who I am?
 Who am I during times of change and transition?"

 I started this blog as a burned out creative looking for identity and purpose, exploring practices that could help me to stay connected to who I am even when my sense of self was actively changing, constantly asking, "What's happening inside of me, and what does it mean?
 How do people become more fully themselves?"

-I often create from dreams and the space between sleeping and awakening.
-But I also share my thoughts on every day things, such as productivity, self-care, and personality type frameworks, like the MBTI or Enneagram.
+I often create from dreams and the space between sleeping and awakening, but I also share my thoughts on every day things.
 My work ranges from essays, fiction, comics and more, but regardless of what I make, I'm here to share how I move as a sensitive, introspective person in an overwhelming and ever changing world.

-If you're feeling overwhelmed by change, it's most likely because you're strugging to stay connected with what creates structure, identity, and safety for you, which is totally normal!❤️ If that's where you are right now, start by paying [The Quiet Room](https://arcadiapage.com/the-quiet-room/) a visit.
+If you're feeling overwhelmed by change, it's most likely because you're strugging to stay connected with what creates structure, identity, and safety for you, which is totally normal!❤️

+If that's where you are right now, start by paying [The Quiet Room](https://arcadiapage.com/the-quiet-room/) a visit.
 There you'll find my most impactful articles about staying connected to purpose, structure and who you are as things shift.

 Like life, my body of work is a forest full of all kinds of twisted paths, turns, and forks in the road.
 So below is also a guide that you can go through in order or by exploring whatever calls to you.